omorandi/TiAssetsLibrary/README.md

 		* assetsGroupTypes - array of constants from **AssetsGroupType**
 		* successCb - callback in the form: *function(e)* where `e.groups` is an array of **AssetsGroup** objects
 		* failureCb - callback in the form: *function(e)* where `e.error` is a textual description of the error occurred

 * `getAsset(url, successCb, failureCb)`
 	* params
 		* url - url of the asset
 		* successCb - callback in the form: *function(e)* where `e.asset` is an **Asset** object
 		* failureCb - callback in the form: *function(e)* where `e.error` is a textual description of the error occurred

+### Module events
+* `libraryChanged`: this event is fired when the contents of the assets library have changed from under the app that is using the data (See [the ALAssetsLibraryChangedNotification Reference](http://developer.apple.com/library/ios/#documentation/AssetsLibrary/Reference/ALAssetsLibrary_Class/Reference/Reference.html) for details).
+The argument passed to the event callback will be `null` on iOS versions < 6.0, while it will contain a dictionary on iOS versions >= 6.0.
+The contents of the dictionary are defined in the Apple Reference docs.
+Depending on the changes made by the user in the library, the affected asset and group URLs are reported in sets.
+Valid keys for extracting the values from the dictionary are specified in the `AssetsUpdate` constants below.

 ### Constants: